Autism and Communication (cont.)

 - Find a local Developmental-Behavioral Pediatrician in your town

-What are the common medications used to treat the symptoms of autism?
+What common sociobehavioral interventions are used to treat autism?

 Viewers share their comments